netenglabs/suzieq/docs/2020-roadmap.md

    * ???
 1. create tags or other ways to group  in a hierarchical way
     * possibly reuse ansible grouping
+1. network wide summarize to take advantage of data across all commands
 1. real documentation of our main functions so that we can get our APIs documented.